rpartha/Computer-Architecture-Lab-S17/Lab4/lab4_report_03.md

 (rather how to prevent them), as well as how to handle exceptions and interrupts.

 ## Assignment 1
+Description: Place each instruction in approppriate control signal based on functionality.
+Validate each control signal using binary digits 0 and 1.

 Instruction  | RegDst  | ALUSrc  | Mem2Reg  | RegWrite  | MemRead  | MemWrite  | Branch  |  ALUOp
 :--:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:--:
 addi $t0, $t0, 10  | 0  | 1  | 0  | 1  | 0  | 0  | 0  | 00